Guest Instructor & Choreographer for SBDA's The Nutcracker

 Student Instructors at SBDA are advanced, mature dancers who have years of experience as classroom helpers (under guidance of professional instructors), and demonstrate responsibility, respect, and a passion for dance.
 Oftentimes juggling heavy academic schedules, extracurricular activities, and rigorous dance classes of their own, they teach 1-2 classes per session at the studio, to gain classroom and teaching experience that will aid them in their professional development and future careers.

 101 McCray Street, Suite 104 Hollister CA 95023 USA

 Miss Izela, SBDA student for over a decade, has studied ballet, lyrical, jazz, modern, character, contemporary, pantomime, folklorico, and variations for 12 years, was a ballet and jazz student-instructor at SBDA for two years, and previously a dance helper for five years.
 Her training also includes San Francisco Ballet and New Ballet San Jose summer intensives, acceptance into the ABT intensive, various master classes and conventions.
-She trains pre-professionally at The New Ballet San Jose, and is part-time at SBDA as well, dancing in this year's production of The Nutcracker..
+She trained pre-professionally at The New Ballet San Jose, and dances part-time at SBDA as well, dancing in SBDA's The Nutcracker production.